 5. Mood Lighting & Chairs

 Presotto Italia is one of the best-known luxury furniture designers in the world, especially popular for their sleek chair designs.
 Therefore, if you’re looking for some living room decorating ideas, these guys might be the ones to go to.
-As you can easily notice from the picture above, they manage a both classic and modern look, at the same time.
+As you can easily notice from the picture above, they manage both a classic and a modern look at the same time.
 This living room is lush and warm, and also benefits from a special brand of luxury: eco-luxury.
-The company only produces furniture made from sustainable materials, and creates modular designs that can be customized to any space.
+The company only produces furniture made from sustainable materials, and they create modular designs that can be customized to any space.

 6. Designer Chandelier & Opulence